Varadgheware/TaskManager/README.md

 - CORS is configured for cross-origin requests

 ## 🐛 Troubleshooting

-### Database issues
-- Delete `database/app.db` and run `npm run seed` again
-- Check that the database directory exists and is writable

-### Port conflicts
-- Backend runs on port 3000 (configurable via `PORT` env variable)
-- Frontend runs on port 5174 (configurable in `vite.config.js`)

 ### Login issues
 - Make sure you've run `npm run seed` to create test users
 - Check that the backend server is running
 - Verify JWT_SECRET is set in `.env` (or uses default)

-## 📄 License

-This project is part of an assignment and is for educational purposes.